Gustav Sandgren: Early life and writing

 Sandgren's parents were O.J.
 Sandgren and Karolina Adolfsson, who gave their son a poor but happy childhood.
 The father was, in addition to his work, a fiddler.
 Their son Gustav had since childhood, both heard and played on the fiddle—a musical instrument which he handled with skill throughout life.
 He was fascinated by folklore, mystery and dreams.

 After school Sandgren became a labourer and worked for five years at Cloetta chocolate in Ljungsbro.
 He eventually became a full-time writer, and was to have 47 books behind him when he died in 1983.
 He also wrote poetry collections (a few written with his life partner Ria Wägner).
 Together with Harry Martinson, Artur Lundkvist, Erik Asklund and Josef Kjellgren, he formed the literary group Fem unga ("Five young ones").
-Other accomplishments include fairy tales, and children's books.
+Other accomplishments include fairy tales, and children's books such as Katten Jaums besvärliga jul which is a book about Jaum the cat.
 Sometimes he wrote under the pseudonym Gabriel Linde.
 The last name Linde referred to the croft where he stayed in the summer of 1933, located about a kilometre southeast of Norrvrå station in Hölö, Södermanland.